This post contains affiliate links that I could make commission off of. All opinions are my own.

-Zooburbia was one of those books that I randomly found at a bookstore and I’m so glad I picked it up.
-Tai Moses is a nature writer and in this book, she writes about the ways in which those in urban and suburban areas share their environment with wildlife.
+Zooburbia is a collection of essays that reflect on the environment, wildlife, and our relationships with animals.
+Tai Moses is a journalist with experience caring for all sorts of animals and in this book, she writes about how those in urban and suburban areas share their environment with wildlife.
 There are moments of mindfulness, reflections on the natural world, and how urban development has impacted wildlife.

-Even months after reading this book, I find myself thinking about it and the ways in which Moses writes about our connection with and impact on the wildlife and animals around us.
-Moses writes about so many animals – from a goat that kept getting stuck in a fence to an octopus in a pet store to volunteering at a shelter and bounding with a pit bull named Autumn to confronting a hotel about a lonely goldfish in a tiny bowl on the reception desk.
+Zooburbia is a book that leaves one reflecting on the environment and humanity’s relationship with it for months after reading it.
+Moses writes about so many animals and how they interact with people and urban settings – from a goat that kept getting stuck in a fence to an octopus in a pet store to volunteering at a shelter and bonding with a pit bull named Autumn to confronting a hotel about a lonely goldfish in a tiny bowl on the reception desk.

 Each chapter brings a new essay and story about a different animal and lessons on how we can all be better stewards to them, especially if we live in urban settings.
 Moses writes about her own personal relationships with the natural world in such a way that the reader can’t help but learn about the world at large.